æther or ether

 Choosing these colors was a new experience for me.
 I wanted to ensure the colors were as close to the original colours in the desk mat.
 I was happy to have found these Pantone colours that were so close to the originals!

-My initial thought was to pick a rounded font for the set, but I also wanted something a bit more refined and well known.
-Titillium has also been one of my favourite web fonts so I figured, why not bring that to the keyset.
+My initial thought was to pick a rounded typeface for the set, but I also wanted something a bit more refined and well known.
+Titillium has also been one of my favourite web typefaces so I figured, why not bring that to the keyset.